openhab/openhab-addons/addons/binding/org.openhab.binding.avmfritz/README.md

 The well known FRITZ!Boxes are supported as bridge for accessing other AHA devices.
 It is planned to support some channels directly at the bridge like call monitoring and others - but these things are under current development by now.
 The Box has to run at least on firmware FRITZ!OS 6.00 and hast to support the "Smart Home" service.

-### FRITZ!DECT 200
+### FRITZ!DECT 200 / FRITZ!DECT 210

-This [switchable outlet](http://avm.de/produkte/fritzdect/fritzdect-200/) has to be connected to a FRITZ!Box by DECT protocol.
-It supports switching the outlet, current power and accumulated energy consumption and temperature readings.
+This switchable outlets [FRITZ!DECT 210](https://avm.de/produkte/fritzdect/fritzdect-210/) and [FRITZ!DECT 200](https://avm.de/produkte/fritzdect/fritzdect-200/) have to be connected to a FRITZ!Box by DECT protocol.
+They support switching the outlet, current power and accumulated energy consumption and temperature readings.

 ### FRITZ!DECT Repeater 100